Become the best version of myself, structure my life and implement daily routines. These are my goals for the new year.

 b) Paper Work

-Break the goals into specific tasks and assign the time needed.
-E.g: Let’s say your monthly goal is „Sell Clothes on United Wardrobe App“ then one task is „Take pictures of clothes to sell on United Wardrobe“ which will take „2hrs“.
+Break your goals into specific tasks and assign the time needed.
+E.g: Let’s say your monthly goal is „Sell Clothes on United Wardrobe“ then one task is „Take pictures of clothes to sell on United Wardrobe“ which will take „1hrs“.
 This list will give you an overview of how much time you actually spent on certain things.
-Also, schedule to schedule: at the end of each week take some time to plan the following week.
-And take your time to create a new schedule for the next month.
+Also, schedule to schedule: at the end of each week/month take some time to plan the following week/month.

-Also very important: eat the frog.
+Also very important: EAT THE FROG.
 It means tackling the most difficult tasks at first.
 It provides a much better workflow.
-If you don’t know how many tasks will fit into one day, just estimate.
+If you don’t know how many tasks will fit into one day at first, just estimate.
 And if you don’t achieve everything don’t worry, just reschedule at the end of the day.
 Slowly but surely you’ll get a feeling.
 Also, consider the best times for certain tasks.
 For example, I love to write in the evening or on the plane.
-So I bear that in mind when I create my calendar.
-Also, keep your daily to-do list manageable and not overwhelming.
-When you’re done give yourself a pat on the back and call it a day.
+So I have that in mind when I create my calendar.
+Keep your daily to-do list manageable and not overwhelming.
+And when you’re done give yourself a pat on the back and call it a day.
 Scheduling should make you feel good.

-For people who already schedule on a regular basis, it might not be as liberating as it was for me.
-But to see all of my goals, the exact tasks and the amount of time was eye-opening for me.
 To be honest I am also sharing this with you to stay motivated.
-I live on the calendar for 2 weeks now and it increased my productivity and I get more stuff done each week.
+Using the calendar for 2 weeks increased my productivity and I got so much more stuff done each week.
 To structure my life also limits my procrastination problem, I know exactly what I want to get done and when – which makes it more likely that I’ll do it.
-Establishing a positive daily routine is a self-investment.
+Establishing a positive daily routine is a liberating self-investment.
 NOW I know I got a lot to do but I also know I can be on top of my game.

-I hope this helps to structure your life too.
+I hope this helps you to reach your goals.
 If you like this post feel free to leave a comment! 🙂

 Photos by Julian Sell